 The CGS has free resources for teachers to help educate students about Colorado’s diverse and fascinating geology.
-Drop us an email and we will be happy to point you to a variety of resources including posters, bookmarks, maps, and field guides.
+Drop us an email and we will be happy to point you to a variety of items including posters, bookmarks, maps, and field guides.

 Available as free PDF downloads our vintage RockTalk newsletters cover a broad range of geologic phenomena in Colorado: from diamond mines to snow avalanches to mining subsidence and much more.

 Rhodochrosite is a manganese carbonate, MnCO3.
 It is not considered a gemstone, even though fine examples of the large, red, rhombic crystals have a value of many tens of thousands of dollars.
 Gems are valued for their use in jewelry: because rhodochrosite has a much lower hardness than most gemstones, its use in jewelry is very limited.
 The rhodochrosite crystals from Colorado are valued solely for their own intrinsic and natural beauty.
 Rhodochrosite’s crystal habit is the typical of carbonate minerals.
 It is also found in Colorado as massive, dogtooth, disc-like, radiating, granular, stalactitic, and rosette forms.
 Although it is most commonly pink and opaque, Colorado’s translucent red variety is prized the world over, commonly bringing prices in the tens of thousands of dollars.
 Rhodochrosite is found in eighteen of Colorado’s counties associated with gold, silver, lead, zinc, and molybdenum ores.
 Earth’s largest rhodochrosite crystal, the Alma King, is on display at the Denver Museum of Nature and Science.
 This 6.5 in (16.5 cm) crystal was collected in 1992 from the Sweet Home Mine, high in the Mosquito Range west of the old mining town of Alma in Park County.